-I can sleep at night again, now that I have resolved one of life’s most perplexing mysteries.
+I can sleep at night again, now that I have resolved the Monty Hall Problem – one of life’s most perplexing mysteries.
 All is well with the universe once more.

 What is the persistent question that for so long stole my peace of mind?
-It is the riddle of Monty Hall and the goat behind Door Number Three.
+It is the Monty Hall problem and the goat behind Door Number Three.